 Note: Canada’s Federal Data Sharing Rules do not affect your tax obligations.
 Even if you’re already sharing some of the requested data with the local tax authorities, you still need to provide the data to us.
 Your tax obligations depend on your individual circumstances.
 We recommend contacting a tax advisor for questions related to your tax obligations.

 Where legally required, we will provide the Tax Authorities with the information available in our systems that you have provided to us.
-If part of this information is incorrect or outdated, please update this information.
+If part of this information is incorrect or outdated, please update the required data by completing the steps in the previous section.

 If you do not provide the information requested, we will share all the relevant information that we have, to the extent required by Canada’s Federal Data Sharing Rules.

-• Note: Information for canceled bookings is not shared, only amounts already paid to you are reported.
+Note: Information for cancelled bookings is not shared; only amounts already paid to you are reported.

 If you deactivate your account, your information will be shared if you rented a property or earned income from any activities on our platforms during the reportable period.
 For example, if you accept one booking for March 2024 and deactivate your account afterwards, in 2025 the platform will report your 2024 income up until the point of deactivation.